jmjmalik22/Hate-Speech-Detection/README.md

 Dataset 3: https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/

 ## Setup
-This code is written in Python and requires the packages listed in requirements.txt Install with pip install in a virtualenv.
+This code is written in Python and requires the packages listed in `requirement.txt`.
+Install with pip install in a virtualenv.

 ## Usage
 Each of the file :